 Contact: firstname.lastname@example.org, (c) 406-600-9481, (h) 406-682-5244

-Matt Barnes collaborates with ranchers and land managers to integrate livestock-carnivore coexistence with holistic ranch and rangeland stewardship.
-Matt is an applied rangeland scientist and conservationist, whose work has focused on grazing management.
-Recently, Matt ran a holistically managed custom grazing operation at a Colorado ranch, developed conservation and grazing plans in the USDA Natural Resources Conservation Service, prevented and mitigated human-bear conflict with the USDI National Park Service, and trapped grizzly bears for the Idaho Department of Fish and Game.
+Matt Barnes, Rangeland Stewardship Field Coordinator, is an applied rangeland scientist and conservationist whose work has focused on grazing management for wildlife habitat enhancement.
+Prior to People and Carnivores, Matt ran a holistically managed ranch operation in Colorado.
 He is a Certified Professional in Rangeland Management, and holds an MS in Range Science from Utah State University and a BS in Wildlife Ecology from the University of Arizona.
+Matt has published extensively on rangeland health and strategic grazing management in both peer-reviewed journals and popular media.

 Contact: email@example.com, 406-587-3389

-Bryce Andrews has worked for a decade as a ranch manager and land steward in Montana.
-He has written and spoken extensively on issues related to coexistence and sustainable agriculture.
-His first book, Badluck Way, was published by Simon and Schuster in 2014.
-Badluck Way deals with the complex, challenging realities of ranching on the edge of Yellowstone National Park, and has won regional and national awards.
+Bryce Andrews, Coexistence Exchange Coordinator, has worked for a decade as a ranch manager and land steward in Montana in various settings.
+He has written and spoken extensively on issues related to sustainable agriculture and carnivore coexistence.
+His book, Badluck Way, was published by Simon and Schuster in 2014, and he is currently working on his second book.

-Martha Sellers - Director of Development and Communication, coordinates the organization's fundraising efforts and communication strategies.
-Originally from Minnesota, Martha worked in Yellowstone National Park in the early 90s before moving permanently to Bozeman.
-She worked at Montana State University for 18 years on a multitude of grant-funded projects; most recently she mentored undergraduates from many science and engineering disciplines.
-Martha holds a Master's of Public Administration from MSU and a BA in News/Editorial Journalism from the University of St. Thomas.
+Martha Sellers coordinates the organization’s fundraising efforts and communication strategies.
+Originally from Minnesota, Martha worked in Yellowstone National Park before moving permanently to Bozeman.
+She worked at Montana State University for 18 years on a multitude of science-focused grant-funded projects.
+Martha holds a Master’s of Public Administration from MSU and a BA in News/Editorial Journalism from the University of St. Thomas.